Private Well Testing Guidelines

 Nitrate can occur naturally in groundwater at levels typically in the range of 0 to 3 parts per million (ppm).
 Human activities such as sewage disposal, livestock production and crop fertilization can elevate the level of nitrate in groundwater.
 The drinking water standard for nitrate is 10 ppm; above this level nitrate can have negative effects on human health, specifically infants under the age of six months.
 For additional information the MDH has nitrate in drinking water resources online.
 You may also contact the MDH at 800-383-9808.

 Pesticides are substances used to prevent, destroy, repel or mitigate pests.
 Pests can be insects, animals and weeds as well as microorganisms such as fungi, molds, bacteria and viruses.
 Herbicides, fungicides, insecticides and rodenticides are all considered pesticides.
 Once released into the environment pesticides often degrade over time into similar but distinct compounds called break-down products or degradates.
+An example is cyanazine.
+Cyanazine is a herbicide that was mainly used on corn crops in Minnesota from the early 1970s through the 1990s.
+Cyanazine use stopped in 2002 when the registration of this pesticide was voluntarily cancelled.
+Cyanazine breaks down in the environment into different chemicals.
+Some of the breakdown products of cyanazine have been detected in Minnesota water.

 Pesticide analysis in water samples can be costly and the use of specific pesticides can vary throughout the state making it difficult to know which pesticide to analyze.
 General pesticide kits may not detect pesticides used in your area and may not provide an accurate analysis of compounds that may be present in your well.
 Based on this, we recommend that you contact the MDA prior to sampling your well for pesticides.